Foundation / Corporation

-Religious organizations with proposals for programs clearly related to the funding areas may be considered if the funds are dedicated solely to the specific program, are not used for the advancement of a particular religious persuasion, and if the program is available to all in need, regardless of religious belief.
+We respect the importance of religion to many people as well as freedom of religious choice.
+We do not feel that our funds should promote any particular religion.
+Religious organizations with proposals for programs clearly related to our funding areas may be considered if our funds are dedicated solely to the specific program, are not used for the advancement of a particular religious persuasion, and if the program is available to all in need, regardless of religious belief.

 The Stranahan Foundation does not normally consider proposals for funding in the following areas: personal businesses; reduction or elimination of deficits; projects that are located outside of the United States; endowment fund campaigns; government sponsored or controlled projects; or individuals.

 All applicants must, as a first step, submit a letter of inquiry to the Stranahan Foundation.
 Full proposals are by invitation only and may only be submitted by organizations that are invited to apply AFTER their letter of inquiry has been accepted and reviewed.
 The Foundation will contact those organizations invited to submit a full proposal and notify those that are not eligible to apply.

 November 1, 2017, noon - Letter of Inquiry is due